Hours, rest breaks and the working week

 By signing a written agreement, most workers can agree to work longer than the 48-hour limit.
 They can cancel this opt-out agreement whenever they want as long as they give their employer at least seven days' notice in writing or a longer notice period (up to three months) if one has been agreed upon between the employer and the worker.

-Special rules apply to young people under 18 years old and these differ according to their age - see employing children and young people.
+Special rules apply to working hours for young people under 18 years old and these differ according to their age.
+For further information, see employing children and young people.